pacstack/buildhelper/README.md

 - PACStack LLVM 9.0.1 cross compiler for Aarch64 ( _Release_ ): `x86_64.aarch64-linux-gnu-pacstack-llvm-9.0.1-release-manifest.txt`
 - PACStack LLVM 9.0.1 cross compiler for Aarch64 ( _Debug_ ):   `x86_64.aarch64-linux-gnu-pacstack-llvm-9.0.1-debug-manifest.txt`

-Most users will prefer _Release_ builds, as they are faster to compiler and have better performance.
+Most users will prefer _Release_ builds, as they are faster to compile and have better performance.
 To build PACStack LLVM 9.0.1 in _Release_ configuration use the following command:

-    $ ./build.sh manifest/x86_64.aarch64-linux-gnu-llvm-9.0.1-pacstack-release-manifest.txt
+    $ ./build.sh manifest/x86_64.aarch64-linux-gnu-pacstack-llvm-9.0.1-release-manifest.txt

 This will download all necessary dependencies, build LLVM and automatically run regression tests on binaries produced by the new compiler.
 Once the build has